facebook/flow/docs/02-underscore.md

 +  declare var define: any;
 ```

-For the truly brave, here is another diff that shows where one may end up with 0 errors after turning off weak mode.
-You may notice a lot of Flow type system features in use in this diff, including type aliases, function types, object types, union types, tuple types, and generics.
+For the truly adventurous, here is another diff that shows where one may end up with 0 errors after turning off weak mode.
+You may notice a lot of Flow features in use in this diff, including type aliases, function types, object types, union types, tuple types, and generics.

 ```diff
 @@ -1,7 +1,11 @@